rydoq/chatedit/Readme.md

 ```

 ### Future Plans
-Once I consider this module stable and feature complete, version 11 support will be dropped, and I will release a lighter weight v12 only version.
-Due to the uncertain nature of appv2/themev2 requirements for version 13, whether or not chat messages and the chat sidebar and popout experience a full deprecation of appv1 will determine whether this module survives into v13.
-Most likely, if the transition to appv2 is too arduous (and in particular, if it breaks the ability for foundry's tiny chat to be resized), I will stop using foundry altogether.
-Thus, this module is MIT licensed and anyone who wants to can pick it up with no hassle.
+I would like to fix the visual problem on the edit window with the extra spaces at the start of lines.
+Other than that, I don't have any other plans besides keeping this up to date with Foundry's newest release.
 ___

 ###### **Technical Details**

-**Scope:** A custom application (one for appv1 and appv2) to edit chat messages, accessible from chat message context menus, and an implementation of Showdown as bundled by Foundry on preCreate hooks to add markdown parsing to message content.
+**Scope:** A custom application for appv2 to edit chat messages, accessible from chat message context menus, and an implementation of Showdown as bundled by Foundry on preCreate hooks to add markdown parsing to message content.
 If "Show Edited Messages" is enabled, messages that are edited will be flagged once by a `chatedit: { edited: Boolean }` flag.
 The only other data modified is the `content` and `speaker` of chat messages when they are edited, or processed by Showdown.
+Now includes support for changing languages in editing through the Polyglot module.

 **License:** MIT license.

+**Fork Additional Info:** No chat editing mod was available for v13 so rather than continue to complain about it I decided to just make one myself.
+Thankfully, there was already one out there with an MIT license, so all I had to do was edit the code to work with the newer Foundry versions and appv2.
+Therefore, most of the work here can be credited to the original author etiquettestartshere, whom I can't thank enough for the original mod.
+I've really only edited some code to work for v13, changed the editor window to show markdown instead of html, and added Polyglot integration.
+Original thanks from them below:

-**Additional Info:** Thank you to the original (to my knowledge) chat editor module DF Chat Enhancements and its author flamewave000, and to Karakara's Chat Enhancements and its author Julia.
+**Original Additional Info:** Thank you to the original (to my knowledge) chat editor module DF Chat Enhancements and its author flamewave000, and to Karakara's Chat Enhancements and its author Julia.
 This module carries forward some ideas originally from (to my knowledge) DF Chat Enhancements, and a few ideas from Karakara's, too (though the approach of this module varies).
 Thanks also to dnd5e, from which I took a tiny bit of css for the context menu groups.
 Thanks also to Zhell, Flix, mxzf, esheyw, ChaosOS, and Ethaks for putting up with me as I struggled to bring a chat editor module into the modern era.
 Thanks especially to Mana, who told me to use Showdown rather than bundling an external markdown library.